German torpedo boats s 100. A.b. wide-ranging Black Sea fleet in three wars and three revolutions. The day that changed everything

 Germans with a keel

-During the war years German boats freely operated in fresh weather throughout the North Sea.
+During the war years German boats operated freely in fresh weather throughout the North Sea.
 Based in Sevastopol and in Dvuyakornaya Bay (near Feodosia), German torpedo boats operated throughout the Black Sea.
-At first, our admirals did not even believe the reports that German torpedo boats were operating in the Poti region.
+At first, our admirals did not even believe the reports that German torpedo boats were operating in the Poti area.
 Meetings between our and German torpedo boats invariably ended in favor of the latter.
-During the fighting of the Black Sea Fleet in 1942-1944, not a single German torpedo boat was sunk at sea.
+During the fighting of the Black Sea Fleet in 1942–1944, not a single German torpedo boat was sunk at sea.

 Flying over the water

-Comparing the "Pervenets" with one of the captured SMVs, we found out that the English boat was inferior to ours both in speed and in maneuverability.
-On July 16, 1927, an experienced boat was enrolled in naval forces on the Black Sea.
-“Taking into account that this glider is an experimental design,” it was indicated in the acceptance certificate, “the commission believes that TsAGI has completed the task assigned to it in full and the glider, regardless of some shortcomings of a naval nature, is subject to admission to the Naval Forces The Red Army ...
-"Work on the improvement of torpedo boats at TsAGI continued, and in September 1928 the serial boat ANT-4" ("Tupolev") was launched.
+Comparing the Firstborn with one of the captured SMVs, we found out that the English boat was inferior to ours in both speed and maneuverability.
+On July 16, 1927, the experimental boat was included in the naval forces at the Black Sea.
+“Taking into account that this glider is an experimental design,” the acceptance certificate stated, “the commission believes that TsAGI completed the task assigned to it in full and the glider, regardless of some shortcomings of a naval nature, is subject to acceptance into the composition Naval Forces Red Army..."
+Work on improving torpedo boats at TsAGI continued, and in September 1928 the serial boat "ANT-4" ("Tupolev") was launched.
 Until 1932, our fleet received dozens of such boats, called "Sh- 4".
-In the Baltic, Black Sea and Far East soon the first formations of torpedo boats appeared.
+In the Baltic, Black Sea and Far East Soon the first formations of torpedo boats appeared.

-Torpedo boat type "G-5"
+Torpedo boat "G-5" type

 Torpedo boat "D-3"

 "D-3" had improved seaworthiness and could operate at a greater distance from the base than the boats of the "G-5" project.
-Torpedo boats of this type had a total displacement of 32.1 tons, a maximum length of 21.6 m (length between perpendiculars - 21.0 m), a maximum width along the deck of 3.9 and along the cheekbone - 3.7 m.
-The structural draft was 0, 8 m.
-The body "D-3" was made of wood.
-The speed of the course depended on the power of the engines used.
-GAM-34, 750 l. from. allowed the boats to develop a course of up to 32 knots, GAM-34VS of 850 hp each. from. or GAM-34F, 1050 liters each. from. - up to 37 knots, "Packards" with a capacity of 1200 liters. from. - 48 knots.
-The cruising range at full speed reached 320-350 miles, eight-knot speed - 550 miles.
+Torpedo boats of this type had a total displacement of 32.1 tons, a maximum length of 21.6 m (length between perpendiculars - 21.0 m), a maximum width of 3.9 on deck and 3.7 m along the bilge.
+The structural draft was 0.
+8 m.
+The D-3 body was made of wood.
+The speed depended on the power of the engines used.
+GAM-34 750 l.
+With. allowed the boats to develop a speed of up to 32 knots, GAM-34VS 850 hp.
+With. or GAM-34F 1050 l.
+With. - up to 37 knots, Packards with a power of 1200 hp.
+With. - 48 knots.
+The cruising range at full speed reached 320-350 miles, and at eight knots - 550 miles.

-These were last days Great Patriotic War, the last victorious attacks of torpedo boats.
-The war will end, and as a symbol of courage - for descendants as an example, for edification to enemies - the "Komsomol members" fanned with military glory will forever freeze on pedestals.
+These were last days The Great Patriotic War, the last victorious attacks of torpedo boats.
+The war will end, and the Komsomol members, covered in military glory, will forever be frozen on pedestals as a symbol of courage - as an example for descendants, as an edification for enemies.

 What else to read